Maryionet/Castaway-or-Escape-scenario-Mod/README.md

 you start either on the cemetery itself or near it.

 -issues
-When you start up the castaway scenario you get “not good starting location” error i will try to fix but for now simply ignore the error.
+When you start up the castaway scenario you get “not good starting location” error i will try to find a fix for it but for now simply ignore the error.

 -Additional Message and plans
 i will try to add more scenarios in the future.